Level-2/Dice/README.md

 PHP version compatibility
 -------------------------

-Dice is compatible with PHP5.4 and up, there are archived versions of Dice which supports PHP5.3 however this is no longer maintanied.
+Dice 3.0 is compatible with 7.0 and up.
+Earlier versions of Dice support earlier versions of PHP.
+For PHP5.6 it is recommended that you use the 2.0 branch.

 Performance